DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##### Simple solutions

 Electronic visual books can be made in very simple ways:
-* As a sequence of images, embedded into an epub file <!-- add reference-->, a self-contained HTML file <!-- add reference--> or a PDF file.
+* As a sequence of images, embedded into an EPUB file <!-- add reference-->, a self-contained HTML file <!-- add reference--> or a PDF file.
 * As a PDF file.
 PDF generally is the most easy-to-use straightforward format for visual publications in a universally working format.[^2] PDF documents can be graphically designed to work on different screen sizes, and resolution of embedded visuals can be decreased to keep the file size friendly for downloading.
 Still, the format is essentially limited to fixed document sizes and remains an electronic representation of printed matter.
 * Other standard file formats creatively (ab)used as document formats for visual books: animated GIF graphics files for the digital equivalent of flip books, for example, mp4 video files displaying a real-time book, mp3 audio files triggering abstract art on the volume meter display of an audio player, JPEG files with encoding artefacts of corrupted bits.[^3] <!-- should this be mentioned as simple? not all of these formats work on e-readers. mention reference to image of Arjen or overview of strengths and weaknesses -->
 * Self-contained HTML. <!-- explain the use of self-contained HTML with base64-->

-(- iBooks author: medium solution between epub and PDF: example Badlands Unlimited) (- self-contained HTML5)
+(- iBooks author: medium solution between EPUB and PDF: example Badlands Unlimited) (- self-contained HTML5)
-(- epub 2, epub 3)
+(- EPUB2, EPUB3)
-(- plain text: e-zines, BBS era e-books, typograms/typoscripts) (- Problem with it: distribution, books only available in the Apple ecosystem)
+(- plain text: e-zines, BBS era ebooks, typograms/typoscripts) (- Problem with it: distribution, books only available in the Apple ecosystem)

-[^1]: Ulises Carrión, "The new art of making books", Aegean editions, 2001
+[^1]: Ulises Carrión, 'The new art of making books', Aegean editions, 2001
-[^2]: For long-time durability, the "PDF/A" format is preferable to run-of-the mill PDF.
+[^2]: For long-time durability, the 'PDF/A' format is preferable to run-of-the mill PDF.
 [PDF/A ](http://en.wikipedia.org/?title=PDF/A) stands for _archival PDF_ and is an ISO standard originally crafted by Adobe in collaboration with non-profit organizations for information management.
 As opposed to generic PDF, PDF/A requires that all fonts, references and color profiles are fully embedded into a document.
 [^3]: Used as a medium of artistic experimentation among others by net artists since the 1990s and by conceptual poet and Ubuweb founder Kenneth Goldsmith.